mrjoshuap/SATraining/README.md

 ## Overview

-When: October 2-3, 2015

-Where: Ohio LinuxFest Institute / Columbus, OH

 _Please be advised that this training may require Internet access for things such as downloading updates and Docker images._

 The purpose of this training to to quickly demonstrate an application-centric IT architecture by providing an end-to-end solution for deploying containerized applications quickly and reliably, with atomic update and rollback for application and host alike.